The Long Dark: Full release

-In April 2016, Van Lierop posted an update about the Story-mode release, explaining that Hinterland had elected to delay the launch of Story mode until it contained 4–6 hours of initial gameplay instead of the originally planned 2 hours.
+In April 2016, Van Lierop posted an update about the story mode release, explaining that Hinterland had elected to delay the launch of story mode until it contained four to six hours of initial gameplay instead of the originally planned two hours.
 He also declined to set a release date, saying, "You won't get another promise from me about when it will ship, until we are close enough to being done with it that I can say with 100% certainty, and give you a definitive date that I know isn't going to end up with us pushing out an experience we aren't 100% satisfied with".
-He pointed to the evolution of Sandbox mode as another reason for delay, saying that its popularity had grown to the point that Hinterland decided to bring back regular updates for it, even though it was originally conceived merely as a test-bed for the Story mode.
+He pointed to the evolution of sandbox mode as another reason for delay, saying that its popularity had grown to the point that Hinterland decided to bring back regular updates for it, even though it was originally conceived merely as a test-bed for the story mode.
 His post also provided a developmental road-map with short-term, medium-term, and long-term goals for additions and improvements.
-In May 2017, Hinterland announced the full release of The Long Dark with a well-received trailer, fittingly set to Agnes Obel's moody song "The Curse".
+In May 2017, Hinterland announced the full release of The Long Dark with a well-received trailer, set to Agnes Obel's song "The Curse."

-In February 2020, the developers asked Nvidia to remove The Long Dark from GeForce Now, a cloud streaming service, shortly after the service exited beta and went "live".
-The developers said that their game was improperly placed on the service without any sort of licensing agreement; Nvidia agreed to remove it as a result.
+In February 2020, the developers asked Nvidia to remove The Long Dark from GeForce Now, a cloud streaming service, shortly after the service exited beta and went "live."
+The developers said that their game was improperly placed on the service without any sort of licensing agreement; Nvidia agreed to remove the game.
 The game returned to GeForce Now in May 2020 after Nvidia announced they would switch to an opt-in policy for including games on their platform.